 What You Will Learn

+A bartending course will teach you what you need to know to serve alcohol under your state’s rules and regulations responsibly.
 You can get a bartending license online or in person.
-Anyone who wants to start learning or brush up on their bartending knowledge can do so with ease and at their own pace.
+Anyone who wants to start learning or brush up on their bartending knowledge can do so quickly and at their own pace.

-What Is a Bartender’s License?
+What Is A Bartender License?

 License Types